Astronomers of Verde Valley

 The bright stars here are well known.
 The many dim objects, however, are not well known, and have come to attention only on recent images in infrared light.
 These dim objects are thought to be brown dwarfs and free-floating planets.

-Coconino Astronomical Society (CAS) The Flagstaff Club.
+Coconino Astronomical Society (CAS) Flagstaff Astronomy Club.
 Meets at Lowell Observatory. http://www.lowell.edu/cas/

-East Valley Astronomy Club Amateur club serving Metropolitan Phoenix, AZ.
-230 members. http://www.eastvalleyastronomy.org/EVAC/
+East Valley Astronomy Club Amateur club serving Eastern Metropolitan Phoenix, AZ. http://www.eastvalleyastronomy.org/EVAC/

-Saguaro Astronomy Club (SAC) Serving Metro Phoenix, AZ.
-Over 100 members. http://www.saguaroastro.org/
+Saguaro Astronomy Club (SAC) Serving Metro Phoenix, AZ. http://www.saguaroastro.org/